Delicious Honey Smoked Salmon

 3. Preparing the Smoker

 Prepare your smoker by mixing your charcoal base and water according to the instructions on your smoker.
+The wood you choose will give the fish the delightful faint touch of smoky flavor.
+For example, alder would be a better choice than hickory wood.
 The exact proportion of these items may vary according to the smoker, so make sure to follow its recommendations to the letter.
 In case you’re using something else, make sure to read our how to cook on a gas grill tutorial and how to charcoal grill the best way.

 This step should take only about 15-20 minutes to finish.
 Before starting the smoker, make sure to wrap the grilling racks with tin foil to keep the fish from burning to their surface.
 Once you have your smoker going, set it to about 180 to 190 degrees Fahrenheit.
 This temperature is perfect for fish smoking.